-Lucky Day's Wizard War! for Android development thread
+Lucky Day's The Wizard's Grave for Android development thread

 In my downtime rather than play Civ 4 all day (or mow my law) I've taken up something more constructive: building an RPG App for Android.
 For now I call it